Delhi govt, students appeal in HC against order allowing pvt schools to charge annual fees | Law-Order

 They have also contended that the charging of annual and development fees was only deferred and not stopped and the schools could have charged the same once the pandemic situation normalised.

-The single judge had said that schools shall collect annual fees with a deduction of 15 per cent as was allowed by the apex court in the Indian School case.
+The single-judge verdict said that schools shall collect annual fees with a deduction of 15 per cent as allowed by the apex court in the Indian School case.

 The May 31 decision had come on the plea moved by Action Committee Unaided Recognized Private Schools, which represents 450 private unaided schools, through advocate Kamal Gupta.